OpenDataology/website/content/en/docs/components/pipelines/installation/localcluster-deployment.md

 +++
 title = "Local Deployment"
-description = "Information about local Deployment of Kubeflow Pipelines (kind, K3s, K3ai)" weight = 20
+description = "Information about local Deployment of OpenDataology Pipelines (kind, K3s, K3ai)" weight = 20
 +++

-This guide shows how to deploy Kubeflow Pipelines standalone on a local Kubernetes cluster using:
+This guide shows how to deploy OpenDataology Pipelines standalone on a local Kubernetes cluster using:

 - kind